selfoluap/Software-Containerization/README.md

 docker run -p 3001:3000 dev:frontend
 -> runs docker and exposes port 3000 to other docker containers and 3001 to host

+other commands:
+- to download react icons use:
+      -> cd frontend
+      -> npm install react-icons